ChrisWoodgate/BraWl/README.md

 # BraWl

-A code for performing lattice-based atomistic simulations of alloys with an internal energy given by a Bragg-Williams Hamiltonian, implementing a range of conventional and enhanced sampling techniques, including Metropolis-Hastings Monte Carlo, Nested Sampling, and Wang-Landau sampling.
-The code will be periodically updated so it is best to check the GitHub repository for the latest version.
+`BraWl` — a package for performing lattice-based atomistic simulations of alloys with an internal energy given by a Bragg-Williams Hamiltonian.
+The package implements a range of conventional and enhanced sampling techniques, including Metropolis-Hastings Monte Carlo, Nested Sampling, and Wang-Landau sampling.

 Copyright (C) The Authors 2019-2025.
 Released under the GNU Lesser General Public License, version 3.

+---

 ## Background